NXLog Agent buffering and flow control

 Other buffering functionality

-In addition to the abovementioned functionality, several NXLog Agent modules implement specialized buffering features, such as the ones listed below.
+In addition to the functionality mentioned above, several NXLog Agent modules implement specialized buffering features, such as the ones listed below.

 The following diagram shows all buffers used in a simple route.
 The socket buffers only apply to network-based modules.